Chart Color Schemes

 Residential development activity is lower than average in South Arm according to AreaSearch's national comparison of local real estate markets

-South Arm has averaged approximately 20 new dwelling approvals annually over the past five financial years, totalling 103 homes.
-As of FY-26, six approvals have been recorded.
-Between FY-21 and FY-25, an average of 0.9 people moved to the area per year for each dwelling built.
-This suggests that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
+South Arm averaged approximately 20 new dwelling approvals annually over the past five financial years, totalling 103 homes.
+As of FY-26, 6 approvals have been recorded.
+The area has seen an average of 0.9 people moving in per year for each dwelling built between FY-21 and FY-25.
+This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.

-The average construction cost value of new properties is $389,000, indicating a focus on the premium market with high-end developments.
-In FY-26, commercial approvals totalling $672,000 have been registered, suggesting minimal commercial development activity.
-Compared to Greater Hobart, South Arm shows approximately 75% of the construction activity per person and ranks among the 61st percentile of areas assessed nationally in terms of building activity.
+New properties are constructed at an average expected cost of $389,000, suggesting developers focus on the premium market with high-end developments.
+In FY-26, $672,000 in commercial approvals have been registered, indicating minimal commercial development activity compared to residential.
+When measured against Greater Hobart, South Arm shows approximately 75% of the construction activity per person and places among the 60th percentile of areas assessed nationally.

-Recent building activity consists entirely of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
-With around 246 people per dwelling approval, South Arm exhibits characteristics of a low-density area.
-Population forecasts indicate that South Arm will gain approximately 336 residents by 2041.
+Recent building activity consists entirely of detached houses, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+With around 246 people per dwelling approval, South Arm shows characteristics of a low density area.
+According to AreaSearch's latest quarterly estimate, South Arm is forecasted to gain 340 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development